jefflinse/clic/README.md

 | `<provider>` | **Required.** Configuration for the provider that executes the logic for the command. | object |
 | `description` | A description of the command. | string |

-`<provider>` must be the name of a supported [command provider](#command-providers), and its value must be an object defining the provider's configuration.
+`<provider>` must be the name of a supported [command provider](#command-providers), and its value is an object defining the provider's configuration.

 ## Command Providers